ragnarula/SamsungDataSet/CodeBook.md

 # Code Book - Samsung Smartphone Activity Data

 This dataset contains data derived from raw data collected from the accelerometers and gyroscope of Samsung Galaxy S smartphones.
-The original data was obrained from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The original data was obtained from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The following columns were extracted from the original dataset: